2012maymadness/2012maymadness/README.md

 > For the basics...
 I neglect using tonetags.
 I tend to misspell a lot. (unless roleplaying) I am already taken, so don't try and hook up with me. (... or do?? i can't stop you. not saying itd work.)
 >
-> ALSO TO SET THE RECORD STRAIGHT - I AM NOT IN A ROMANTIC RELATIONSHIP WITH @fr0zendebt >:n stop shipping us out out of character <\3
+> ALSO TO SET THE RECORD STRAIGHT - I AM NOT IN A ROMANTIC RELATIONSHIP WITH @fr0zendebt >:n stop shipping us out of character <\3
 >
 > Even if we're friends, i rarely reach out first unless you're *extremely* close.
 Oorr if i'm feeling like it.
 I'm an introvert at heart T_T